bltaln/bltaln/README.md

 - 👋 Hi, I’m Gabriel
-- 👀 I’m interested to buil cool stuff
+- 👀 I’m interested to build cool stuff
 - 🌱 I’m currently learning to be a good person
 - 💞️ I’m looking to help other :)
 - 📫 How to reach me www.linecode.ro